Some rather interesting outcomes of software updates for our Sat Nav (GPS).

 We had noticed changes in road conditions that were not reflected or shown in our Sat Nav so before a service I asked if there was a software update.

-I was told the software update would cost me $390.
+I was told the software update would cost a whopping $390… WTF!

-Hey mate, I want the software updated not a new GPS installed.
+Hey mate, I want the software updated not a brand new GPS installed.

 Apparently I wasn’t the only one staggered by the cost.